John French, 1st Earl of Ypres: Poplar Grove

 French and Haig were sceptical about the riding abilities of Mounted Infantry, and felt that Roberts was wasting too many horses on them (Haig letter to his sister 16 March 1900) and that the cavalry had been "practically starving" since 11 February.
 Bloemfontein fell on 13 March, and soon suffered an outbreak of typhoid.
 In an implicit criticism of Roberts, French recorded (22 March 1900) that there "would be a grand opportunity for a great strategist at the head of affairs".
 With Roberts' main army immobilised by disease at Bloemfontein, de Wet was still active making raids around the British periphery.
 Roberts eventually (20 March) sent French with a single cavalry brigade and some guns and Mounted Infantry in a vain attempt to intercept Jan Hendrik Olivier's column (numbering 6,000–7,000 men) at Thaba 'Nchu.
 French made another raid to Karee Siding (29 March)—but until the middle of April he devoted most of his energies to inspecting the horses, many of them Argentinian, with which his division was being remounted.

-French was summoned to see Roberts (5 April 1900), who told him (5 April 1900) that the fighting at Poplar Grove proved that the future lay with Mounted Infantry.
-French wrote to Colonel Lonsdale Hale, former professor at Staff College (12 April 1900), for speaking out for the idea of cavalry against the "chatter and cackle" of its opponents, quoting the opinion of a German officer that Mounted Infantry were too poor at riding to fight effectively.
-French also clashed with Edward Hutton (14 April) when he asked for French's cavalry to be used to relieve his mounted infantry on outpost duty.
+French was summoned to see Roberts (5 April 1900), who told him that the fighting at Poplar Grove proved that the future lay with Mounted Infantry.